lauritzh/auth-request-analyser/README.md

 ![Demo Screenshot](demo_screenshot2.png)

 ## Features
-* View request parameters at a glance.
+* View request parameters at a glance, either via the *popup* or the *developer tools panel*.
   * Hover over standardized parameters for background information about parameters.
 * Manually modify request parameters.
 * Detailed Analysis of request parameters: